telerik/blazor-docs/components/tabstrip/tabs-alignment.md

 By design, the tabs are displayed on the left side of the TabStrip header.

-You can customize specify their alignment through the `TabAlignment` parameter.
+You can customize their alignment through the `TabAlignment` parameter.
 It takes a member of the `Telerik.Blazor.TabStripTabAlignment` enumeration:

 * `Start` (default)
 * `End`